lfoppiano/grobid-quantities/doc/Annotation-Guidelines.md

 ### Special cases

 + Room temperature (Raumtemperatur, température ambiante, ...) is used very frequently in chemistry and related fields.
-It is 21 °C, although not really formally defined.
+It can be considered as 20 °C (293 Kelvin), although not defined in a standard manner (https://de.wikipedia.org/wiki/Raumtemperatur).

 ```
 <measure type="value"><measure type="TEMPERATURE">Raumtemperatur</measure></measure>